davidchiii/deep-miniproject/README.md

 Our best model architecture is in dropoutresnet.py.
 Our baseline model architecture is in modifiedresnet.py.

+To see the results of our best model (96.10%), look at best_model.ipynb.

-To train and use our best model, look at best_model.py or final.ipynb.
-Our highest score on the test batch was 0.961.
+To train and use our best model, look at best_model_train.py or best_model_train.ipynb.

 To see our hyperparameter tuning experiments, go check out our git branches.